olivegamestudio/OliveStudio.Results/README.md

 # Result (Utility Library)

-A utility library with Result and Result<T> type.
-This type provides a means to return success or failure and a value.
+A utility library with Result type.
+This type provides a means of returning success or failure and an optional value.
 Great for avoiding throwing exceptions which are expensive.

 ## Usage Examples